fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

 The more simple form is most likely good for all practical purposes.
-However if we want to be absolutely sure, both the conditions are needed, since there is two different means to create string objects in JavaScript and both of these work a bit differently with respect to operators _typeof_ and _instanceof_:
+However if we want to be absolutely sure, both the conditions are needed, since there is two different means to create string objects in JavaScript and both of these work a bit differently with respect to operators <i>typeof</i> and <i>instanceof</i>:

 ```js
 const a = "I'm a string primitive";